-How do we support you in your materiality matrix projects
+How we support you in your projects related to materiality matrix

 For more than 25 years, Alcimed has been supporting players all along the value chain to rise up to their innovation challenges, in order to respond to technological, economic, environmental and societal risks.